longvhdeveloper/NAB-Assignment/README.md

             * service: Contain service process business logic of application
         * resources: contains all yaml file config for application

-Stack is used in project:
+Technical is used in project:

     * JDK 11
     * Spring boot 2.4.1